zflcs/SharedScheduler/Shared Scheduler,  An Asynchronous Scheduler Shared by Userspace and Kernel Space..md

 # 1. Introduction

-As of 2022, Google's servers are handling 893[1] billion requests per day, with an average of 8 million requests per second, posing a great challenge for both hardware and software.
+As of 2022, Google's servers are [handling 893 billion requests per day](./bibtex_ref/google10search), with an average of 8 million requests per second, posing a great challenge for both hardware and software.
 Handling such a large number of asynchronous requests cannot be supported solely by threads.
-Therefore, mainstream operating systems have provided certain support for user-level asynchronous tasks.
+In addition, as resource-constrained embedded devices become [increasingly commonplace in various fields](./bibtex_ref/mahbub2020iot) such as agriculture, education, and healthcare, low-cost abstractions in operating systems are becoming increasingly important.
+In scenarios with high concurrency or resource constraints, the industry has provided some solutions in both operating systems and programming languages.

 In the early days, Linux provided system calls such as [select and epoll](./bibtex_ref/epoll) to support user-level asynchronous I/O tasks by multiplexing multiple I/O operations on a single thread.
 The epoll operation uses a single thread to poll multiple listening ports, and when no event occurs, the polling operation will cause the polling thread to be block until an event arrives and wakes it up.
 When an event occurs, the polling thread will copy the corresponding listening port from kernel space and send it to a separate thread for event processing.
-Windows I/O Completion Ports (IOCP) also provide a similar mechanism for I/O multiplexing.
+Windows [I/O Completion Ports (IOCP)](./bibtex_ref/IOCP) also provide a similar mechanism for I/O multiplexing.
 Unlike Linux, Windows IOCP calls the callback function in the completion thread for post-processing work after the completion of an I/O operation, making it a truly asynchronous I/O operation.
+[Native AIO](./bibtex_ref/nativeAIO) is a set of asynchronous I/O interfaces supported by the kernel, which avoids frequent switching and data copying between user space and the kernel.
+However, because it requires kernel support, it can only be used on specific operating system architectures and has poor compatibility.

 Moreover, compilers and runtime libraries have built a set of independent scheduling systems in user space based on the asynchronous support provided by the operating system.
-In this system, the scheduling units are often referred to as coroutines and are only used by the user-space scheduler.
+[Stackful coroutine is an independent asynchronous runtime environment built on top of an operating system, which has lower context switching overhead than kernel threads and less invasive impact on the code](./bibtex_ref/revisitingcoroutine).
+[Stackless coroutines utilize state machines, which are usually automatically generated by the compiler, to share the function stack with the caller, further reducing the overhead of coroutines](./bibtex_ref/survey).
+[POSIX AIO](./bibtex_ref/posix-aio) is a set of asynchronous I/O interfaces implemented in user space through the POSIX thread interface, which is compatible with different architectures and operating systems that support the POSIX standard.
+Since the kernel is not aware of asynchronous tasks, there are significant overheads, including thread creation, scheduling, destruction, I/O buffer copying, and context switching cross domain.

 Overall, although the kernel has provided some support for user-level asynchronous tasks, it can still only perceive a single listening thread working in the kernel and cannot truly perceive user-level asynchronous tasks, let alone finely allocate system resources according to the workload of each asynchronous task.

 In addition to capturing execution errors in applications, the kernel also needs to handle high-privileged instructions such as device I/O operations.
 These events are not immediately triggered, and thus the kernel also requires a lightweight asynchronous task scheduling mechanism for performance optimization.
 [LXDs](./bibtex_ref/LXDs) has developed a lightweight asynchronous runtime environment in the kernel for cross-domain batch processing.
 This runtime environment allows lightweight processes to be created in the kernel that can execute tasks asynchronously, thereby improving system throughput and responsiveness.
 [Memif](./bibtex_ref/memif) is an operating system service for memory movement that provides a low-latency and low-overhead interface based on asynchronous and hardware-accelerated implementations.
-[Lee et al.](./bibtex_ref/lee) significantly improved application performance by reducing I/O latency through the introduction of an asynchronous I/O stack (AIOS) for the kernel.
-These approaches often propose an asynchronous task scheduling scheme that is independent of the kernel thread scheduler, which lacks generality and scalability and increases the complexity of the kernel.
+[Lee et al.](lee2019asynchronous,.md) significantly improved application performance by reducing I/O latency through the introduction of an asynchronous I/O stack (AIOS) for the kernel.
+[PM-AIO](./bibtex_ref/Pm-aio) indicates that the Native AIO path appears as a pseudo-asynchronous IO in the PM file system, and true asynchronous AIO is achieved by splitting IO requests into different sub-files.These approaches often propose an asynchronous task scheduling scheme that is independent of the kernel thread scheduler, which lacks generality and scalability and increases the complexity of the kernel.

 Based on the above situation, we note that both kernel and user space require asynchronous task scheduling, and the scheduling characteristics are generally similar.
 Unfortunately, we have not found a unified and modular scheduling framework that can be provided to both user and kernel space.

-- 介绍当前主流内核对用户态的异步支持，指出主流内核对异步支持的一些缺陷：
-  - 当前主流的宏内核中，协程仍然作为一种用户态管理的调度单位（例如tokio），无法被内核感知到，内核无法从系统层面对协程进行精细化管理。
-  - 内核中缺乏轻量级的异步任务调度方案。内核往往也需要处理如设备读写等异步任务，近年的工作往往是提出一套独立于内核线程调度之外的单独的异步任务调度方案，首先是没有很好的通用性，其次也增加了内核的复杂度。
-  - 在内核和用户态都需要异步调度、且调度特征大体相似的情况下，没有一个统一的、模块化的调度框架同时提供给用户程序和内核。

 # 2. Relative Work